rapidDevel/rapidDevel/README.md

 # Hi there, I'm [Your Name] 👋

 ## 🚀 About Me
-Software Team Manager & Linux System Administrator with [X] years of experience leading development teams and managing enterprise infrastructure.
+Software Team Manager having experience on Linux System Administrator with [X] years of experience leading development teams and managing enterprise infrastructure.

 ## 💼 Expertise Areas